-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation LAMP (Linux Apache, MySQL and PHP) on Ubuntu 15.04 server.
+I will show you the step-by-step installation of LAMP (Linux Apache, MySQL, and PHP) on the Ubuntu 15.04 server.

 Install LAMP on Ubuntu 15.04